aykb/Group-project-hand-in-/README_challenge3.md

 6.  **Fairness of Prediction Errors across Building Groups**:
     - A `test_results` DataFrame is created to store true values, predictions, and absolute errors for both models.
     - Mean Absolute Error (MAE) is computed for both models, grouped by `building_type` and `location`, to identify systematic errors.
-7.  **Short Discussion**: A markdown cell discusses model performance, feature importance, fairness findings, and potential strategies for fairer energy management policies.
-8.  ***Optional* – Design a simple regression fairness metric**: (Not yet implemented) This optional section suggests defining a custom fairness metric for regression problems, similar to those in AIF360, and applying it to the models.